iltommi/qdb-documentation/source/api/java.rst

 Installation
 ------------

-The Java API package is downloadable from the `quasardb web site <http://www.quasardb.com/downloads.html>`_.
+The Java API package is downloadable from the Bureau 14 download site.
+All information regarding the Bureau 14 download site are in your welcome e-mail.

 The archive contains a JAR named ``quasardb-java-api-master.jar`` that contains all the dependencies including the required binaries for FreeBSD, Linux and Windows.
 It is not needed to download another archive to use the Java API.